 SCROLL DOWN FOR THE PRINTABLE VERSION OF THIS RECIPE

-More recipes for empanadas and hand pies
+More recipes like taco empanadas and hand pies

 - I made these Chicken Enchilada Empanadas a few years ago when visiting the Betty Crocker Kitchen at General Mills headquarters.
 So delicious!